tamasso-parec/DRIMS2-2025/README.md

 -   The `docker` folder contains the Dockerfile to build the DRIMS2 image and a script to build the image for multiple architectures using Buildx.
 -   The `drims_ws` folder is the workspace used to develop new code, mounted on `/drims_ws` inside the Docker container.
 It contains an example node that acquires data from a camera and performs basic image processing.
 - The *bags* folder is a suppoprt folder to allow bags recordings and see provided data inside the docker container.
 It is mounted under /bags in the docker container.

+## Windows/MacOS
+ROS can work inside docker on Windows and MacOS.
+Unfortunatly USB and network interfaces are not properly mapped from outside the docker container to inside the container.
+Therefore if you are not running an Ubuntu system you will require a virtual machine.
+1. Follow the instructions on the Ubuntu website to [configure Virtualbox ](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview)
+2. Follow the above steps, like if you were using Ubuntu:
+  - install docker
+  - clone the repository
+  - run the check script
+2. Once you have created the ubuntu virtualbox and installed all the required software you might want to enable bridged network to comunicate with other devices on the same network.
+To do so go to Settings->Network and select Bridged Network on the drop-down meny for you network interface
+3. When you will start using real cameras for algorithm testing you will also want to enable the usb ports.
+To do so follow the [Luxonis Camera guide](https://docs.luxonis.com/software/depthai/manual-install/#Manual%20DepthAI%20installation-Installing%20dependencies-VirtualBox)